CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 | 3-year + 3 months | ~$2.19 |

-The 3-year plan is the value sweet spot.
-PIA's 30-day money-back guarantee is standard and shorter than CyberGhost's 45 days, but at the long-term tier the pricing is extremely competitive — especially when you factor in unlimited connections.
+The 3-year plan hits the sweet spot for value.
+PIA's 30-day money-back guarantee is standard and shorter than CyberGhost's 45 days, but at the long-term tier the pricing is extremely competitive — especially with unlimited connections included.

 Feature-by-Feature Breakdown: CyberGhost vs Private Internet Access